ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 Since most of our work will be done in WSL, you should try to use LF line endings whenever possible.

-# THE FOLLOWING INSTRUCTIONS HAVE NOT BEEN FULLY UPDATED YET DO NOT USE

 ## Install / Update Git on WSL

 Ubuntu should come with `git`, but the pre-installed version is usually outdated (you can check by running `git --version`).